sal55/langs/Mosaic/readme.md

 ### Download Sources

 Since Mosaic is written in itself, you can't build from sources without first using the binary above.
 (At one time it was possible to create a one-file C version so that it could be built with a C compiler, but that is not currently available.
-Hopefully a C target can be made available at some point.
+Hopefully a C target can be made available again at some point.)

 However the sources are here: [sources](../sources), in the file mm.ma, which is a single file encapsulation of all the modules.
 This can be build directly using, for example:

     mm mm.ma -out:mm2.exe

-This needs to take care not to overwrite the existing mm.exe which will not anyway work on Windows, hence the -out option.
+This needs to take care not to overwrite the existing mm.exe which Windows doesn't allow anyway, hence the -out option.

 To extract the individual files, build this program with mm: [extract](../Examples/extract.m), which will write the separate files into ./sources